 Do I Qualify for a Levaquin Peripheral Neuropathy Lawsuit?

 My Family Member Died from an Aortic Aneurysm After Taking Levaquin.
-Can I file a Lawsuit for the Fatal Aneurysm?
+Can I file a Wrongful Death Lawsuit for a Fatal Aneurysm?

 Unfortunately, we are unable to accept cases from people who have been diagnosed with diabetes or people who took the generic Levofloxacin at this time.
 Please understand that this is completely out of our control.
 Read more about generic drugs and lawsuits here.